wseviour/cas_mars/README.md

 # Contour advection calculations for Mars polar vortex

+## Getting started

+First try compiling the contour advection code.
+In directory `cas`, run `gfortran -o cas cas.f uvw.f`.
+Now see if it will run: try `./cas < run_params_will.in`.
+This should produce a file `output.cas`

 ## Directory structure

 * `cas/` : code for running contour advection (CA)